doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 ask the type abstraction layer to convert the passed value from its PHP to a database representation.
-This way you can pass ``\DateTime`` instances to a prepared statement and have Doctrine convert them to the apropriate vendors database format:
+This way you can pass ``\DateTime`` instances to a prepared statement and have Doctrine convert them to the appropriate vendors database format:

 .. code-block:: php